erinvdoyle/instatrip/README.md

     - The ability to choose the departure date that fits my schedule
     - A flexible departure date so that I can find the cheapest flights available to me
     - A suggested list of cities to visit tailored to my own preferences
-    - A suggested list of cities best suited for my personal occasion
+    - A suggested list of cities best suited to my personal occasion for travel
     - Ideas on where to visit based on my travel interests
     - The option to ask for a new selection of cities or return to my previously suggested destinations
     - The flexibility to easily start again if I haven't been offered cities that interest me
     - Destination recommendations that take into account my travel safety and accessibility preferences
     - To be offered the most economical flight choices that fit my needs
-    - Real-time flight information with an accurate reflection of prices, flight numbers, and departure times
+    - Real-time flight information with an accurate reflection of prices, airports, flight numbers, and departure times
     - The information needed to book my flight
     - To be able to read about the service
     - To be able to start over or exit the program once my flight information has been generated

  - **As a returning visitor**, I want:
     - A quick and reliable city selection process
     - A variety of cities so that my city suggestions vary based on my preferences
     - The opportunity to receive suggestions for cities I may never have thought about
     - To understand that certain cities I may not have considered are actually tailored to my preferences
     - To be able to generate new cities based on changing travel dates, flexibility, preferences, and trip occasions